Submitty/submitty.github.io/_docs/developer/google_summer_of_code/2019_AnubhavSingh.md

 # Discussion Forum Refactor, VPAT & WebSocket Integration

 The project was an upgrade to the Discussion Forum module of the Submitty web application.
 The Discussion Forum allows students in a course to discuss their coursework, allowing image upload, links and code embed.
-My work over the summer made the Discussion Forum more user friendly in terms of accesibility and speed of using the Forum
+My work over the summer made the Discussion Forum more user friendly in terms of accessibility and speed of using the Forum

 I am [Anubhav Singh](https://github.com/xprilion), an undergraduate student from [NSEC](https://nsec.ac.in), [Kolkata](https://en.wikipedia.org/wiki/Kolkata), as part of [Google Summer of Code](https://summerofcode.withgoogle.com/).